BryanHaley/git-linestats-widget/README.md

 Download and extract the repository (click the green "Code" button -> "Download as zip").

-Launch the widget using `python git_linestats_widget.py`, by double clicking `launch.bat` on Windows, or by running the 'launch.sh' file on Linux.
+Launch the widget using `python git_linestats_widget.py`, by double clicking `launch.bat` on Windows, or by running the `launch.sh` file on Linux.
 It will ask you for a path to a repository on the first run.

 ![Repository prompt](https://i.imgur.com/hlNmFhn.png)